Myotis macropus

-The southern myotis (Myotis macropus), also known as large-footed myotis, is a species of vesper bat (Vespertilionidae) in genus Myotis.
-The southern myotis is one of only two Australian "fishing" bats and feeds by trawling its specially adapted feet along the water's surface for aquatic invertebrates and fish.
+The large-footed myotis (Myotis macropus), also known as the southern myotis, is a species of vesper bat (Vespertilionidae) in the genus Myotis.
+It is one of only two Australian "fishing" bats and feeds by trawling its specially adapted feet along the water's surface for aquatic invertebrates and fish.

 Distribution

 M. macropus is distributed along the east coast of Australia, from south-east Queensland to New South Wales and Victoria.
 A smaller presence was also recorded along the coasts of other national territories.
 It has been recorded west of the Great Dividing Range in the 1970s at a billabong in Boomanoomana State Forest, near Mulwala and the Murray River.

-More recently, bats surveys of State Forests of Western New South Wales found individuals on the Murrumbidgee River near Hay.
-Their calls have also been recorded on the Murray River, adjacent to the extensive Millewa/Barmah River Red Gum forests, near Deniliquin.

-No broader bat surveys have targeted M. macropus by concentrating surveying efforts on inland water bodies.
-This could prove the species is more widespread than previously thought.

 Conservation

 M. macropus is listed on the New South Wales Threatened Species Act 1995, prior to its taxonomic split from Myotis adversus.

 A decline in water quality and increased urbanisation have been linked to M. macropus exclusion from aquatic habitats.
 The species has been identified as vulnerable to heavy metal pollution and bioaccumulation.